All posts

 5. Technology and Safety Features

 • Freightliner (Cascadia): Features the Detroit Assurance safety suite (Active Brake Assist, Adaptive Cruise Control, Lane Departure Warning) and advanced telematics.
-These systems are well-integrated into the truck's design.
+The Detroit Assurance suite is slightly more mature than competing systems, and its deep integration gives fleets a seamless experience across large standardized operations.

-• 579: As a modern aerodynamic truck, the 579 comes standard with, or has options for, advanced safety systems like collision mitigation and adaptive cruise control.
-It also integrates telematics and connectivity features more extensively, providing valuable data for fleet management.
+• Peterbilt 579: The 579's SmartLINQ system provides excellent predictive diagnostics, and as a modern aerodynamic truck, it comes standard with or has options for advanced safety systems like collision mitigation and adaptive cruise control.

 Consideration: When buying used, always verify which specific safety features are present and fully functional on your chosen truck.